ott-jax/ott/docs/index.rst

   :cite:`scetbon:21` algorithms, and moving up towards Gromov-Wasserstein :cite:`memoli:11,peyre:16`;
-- the second family consists in *continuous* solvers, using suitable neural architectures :cite:`amos:17` coupled with SGD type estimators :cite:`makkuva:20,korotin:21`.
+- the second family consists in *continuous* solvers, using suitable neural architectures such as an MLP or input-convex neural network :cite:`amos:17` coupled with SGD-type estimators :cite:`makkuva:20,korotin:21,amos:23`.

 Installation
 ------------